Torrenova (Rome Metro)

 Torrenova is a surface station of Line C of the Rome Metro.
 It is located in Via Casilina, serving the Roman districts of Torre Angela, Tor Vergata and Giardinetti.
 It's the only above-ground stop of Line C which retained the original architecture of the historic train station on the Rome–Pantano railway line.
 The old train station was temporarily closed down in 2008 for restoration and modernisation works; it re-opened on 9 November 2014 as part of the new Metro line.

+The station is in 5 minutes' walking distance from many cafes, restaurants, and shops.